Zaratti/JenkinsPremierProject/README.md

 ---
 ## **Project Overview:**

-The JenkinsPremierProject aims to forecast the demand for antimalarial drugs in Africa.
+The Jenkins Premier Project aims to forecast the demand for antimalarial drugs in Africa.
 As Malaria remains a significant public health challenge, particularly affecting children under the age of five.
 Accurate forecasting of drug needs is crucial for effective resource allocation and planning.

 ---